GoMAT-CO/verifik-test/README.md

 2. You will request every 1 minute the status of each endpoint ( for the sake of the test only ) but in a real case scenario we will ping it every 10-15 minutes.

-3. The design should look very similar to the one provided by onesignal.com.
-We care about nice UX/UI so it's important that the developer knows how to make nice designs.
+3. The design should look very similar to the one provided by https://status.onesignal.com.
+We care a lot about nice UX/UI so it's important that the developer knows how to make great frontend designs.

 4. each ping will represent a green or red bar.
-You will save in localStorage each time you request the API to see the status of each endpoint.
+You will save them in the localStorage each time you request the API to see the status of each endpoint.

+5. Remember that we need to keep track of each ping and when the service is down, we would like to know that it's down.

 ## Bonus points: